ARMmbed/icetea/first_time_use_guide.md

     * set --vt100 on (use vt100 control characters)
     * set --retcode false (stop printing retcodes)
     * set --retcode true (print retcode after each command)
-* IcedTea assumes that a communication block is a single line
+* Icetea assumes that a communication block is a single line
-* IcedTea assumes that a commands ends on a retcode print:
+* Icetea assumes that a commands ends on a retcode print:
     * retcode 0\r\n

 The commands described above are expected default behaviours at the